-This resource, composed of a 20-25 minute talk by Prof Steve Davies (Consultant Endocrinologist), covers lifestyle interventions in the prevention and treatment of type 2 diabetes.
-You'll be presented with 5 MCQs that will assess your knowledge of the topic.
-On successful completion of this resource, you'll receive one hour of CPD.
+This module consists of a 25 minute talk by Prof Steve Davies (Consultant Endocrinologist) on lifestyle interventions in the prevention and treatment of type 2 diabetes.
+On successful completion of all 5 questions, you'll receive a one hour CPD Certificate.

 Diabetes is a big problem.
 In the UK alone, 3.5 million people are diagnosed with diabetes and it is predicted that over 500,000 people have yet to be diagnosed with the condition.